 Wherever there’s a search box, there’s SEO.
 This type of support can include the absolute basics, such as keyword research, content writing, and link building.
-It can also include the more advanced strategies, such as Amazon optimization, internal site search and conversion optimization.
+It can also include more advanced strategies, such as Amazon optimization, internal site search, and conversion optimization.

 When thinking about what SEO consultants do, know that our responsibilities continue to grow and evolve over time.
 We become more integrated with other marketing teams.
 SEO strategists have in a way become almost like business consultants.